newchuyalong/libgdx-learning/Using-libgdx-with-Kotlin.md

 ## Set up the kotlin-gradle plugin

-Add the following to your parent project's `build.gradle`:
+Add the following to your parent project’s `build.gradle`:

     buildscript {
         ext.kotlinVersion = '<version to use>'